Skip to marketing content

 Workpaper, export, and handoff examples

-The public page explains the shape of private workpapers and exports: ready summary, exception log, approvals, export notes, and close note for accountant, bookkeeper, payroll provider, or internal review.
+The public page explains the shape of private workpapers and exports: ready summary, exception log, approvals, export notes, and close note for accountant, bookkeeper, payroll provider, or authorized review.

 Examples are buyer-safe descriptions only; real exports stay inside the secure company workspace.

-Output proof stays illustrative and synthetic.
-It does not include PHI, employee SSNs, raw payroll rows, customer artifacts, credentials, private setup notes, or any claim that ClaraOps runs payroll.
+Output examples stay illustrative and buyer-safe.
+They do not include PHI, employee SSNs, raw payroll rows, customer files, credentials, private setup notes, or any claim that ClaraOps runs payroll.